zeroxf89/agenticSeek/README.md

 *We advice against using gpt-4o or other closedAI models*, performance are poor for web browsing and task planning.

+Please also note that coding/bash might fail with gemini, it seem to ignore our prompt for format to respect, which are optimized for deepseek r1.

 Next step: [Start services and run AgenticSeek](#Start-services-and-Run)

 *See the **Known issues** section if you are having issues*